gastonguaysiu/KIRP_methylation_ML_reclassification/stage_II_prediction/readme.md

 - K-means clustering groups the matrix into distinct populations/clusters based on differential methylation patterns, scored against clinical outcomes to predict survival rates.

 ### Phase 2: Estimation Maximization Inner Loop
-- Proceeds with the best probe list from Phase 1, generating trial clones by randomly adding or removing probes to refine the estimation.
+- Proceed with the best probe list from Phase 1, generating trial clones by randomly adding or removing probes to refine the estimation.
-- This dynamic adjustment involves unsupervised K-means clustering, targeting three main groups (k = 3), with the aim of enhancing survival outcome prediction.
+- This dynamic adjustment involves unsupervised K-means clustering, targeting three main groups (k = 3), to enhance survival outcome prediction.
 - Clinical data scoring compares new estimations against previous ones, focusing on accuracy in worst outcome group clustering, optimizing the censored-to-death ratio, and ensuring precise classification into survival groups.
 - The process iterates until a peak in estimation quality is identified, marking the optimal list of probes for segregating survival outcomes in the studied samples.